-Google chrome is one of the most popular browsers used all over the world, and it’s well known for its low footprint and good performance.
-But sometimes you may find yourself chrome browser crashes, freezes randomly or web pages not opening.
+Google Chrome is one of the most popular browsers used all over the world, and it’s well known for its low footprint and good performance.
+But sometimes you may find your chrome browser crashes, freezes randomly or web pages not opening.
 For some others google chrome high CPU usage.
 Here is the number of users report an issue,

 Chrome freezes completely (no tabs are useable nor interactive), but all other Windows operations are fine.
 Or sometimes while browsing, opening a tab, loading a page or downloading It end up with a message – Google Chrome has stopped working.

 Google Chrome Freezing Issue in Windows 10

-- If you are first time facing this problem, Restart Windows and check this may help.
+- If you are the first time facing this problem, Restart Windows and check if this may help.

 - Start Windows clean boot state and open Chrome browser, if it performs well then there may any startup conflict causing the problem.